AuDigitalHealth/mcv/input/intro-notes/StructureDefinition-dh-medicationrequest-core-1-intro.md

 - MedicationRequest resources can represent a medication using either a code, or reference a [Medication](http://hl7.org/fhir/R4/medication.html) resource.
   - When referencing a Medication resource, it is preferred the resource is [contained](http://hl7.org/fhir/R4/references.html#contained) but it may be an external resource.

-#### Boundaries and relationships
-This profile is not referenced by another profile in this implementation guide.